jackli777/3b1b-some2-2022-/docs/README.md

 - Note that **scaling** $\omega_{ij}$ by the **factor** $1/\sqrt{m}$, where typically $m = d_k$, ensures that the Euclidean length of the **weight vectors** (row vectors in attention weights) will be approximately in the same range.

 - Let's take a closer look at the **11th scene**.
 Smart as you are, you must have found out the difference by comparing it with the **4th scene**.
-We get different attention weight matrices, which is the meaning of adding parameters —— let the model **learn more**!
+We get a different attention weight matrice, which is the meaning of adding parameters —— let the model **learn more**!

 ![scene_11](pics/scene_11.png)